 Rebuilding Macroeconomics (RM) is a research initiative funded by the UK’s Economic and Social Research Council and founded in 2017.
-We were originally hosted at the National Institute of Economic and Social Research, and have recently moved to our new home at the Institute for Global Prosperity, University College London.
+We began at the National Institute of Economic and Social Research and moved to our new home at the Institute for Global Prosperity, University College London.

 Our aim is to transform macroeconomics into a social science more relevant for addressing today’s major economic challenges.
 We ask fundamental questions about macroeconomics in the ‘real world’ and encourage rigorous, innovative and interdisciplinary research.
 We take fundamental uncertainty as ubiquitous, and that we respond through our social interactions.
 This shifts the emphasis towards questions of generation, innovation and sometimes crises, and away from systems that must always be in equilibrium.

 We have funded 43 research projects and held over 40 public events since our inception, including with many central banks, the IMF and OECD.
 We have over 80 discussion and working papers on this site and, although not our objective, well over 100 peer-reviewed journal articles have been published as output from the projects we funded.
 From the threads running through these projects, we will present a future research programme which complements the macroeconomic orthodoxy.

 Understanding the macroeconomy requires putting direct interaction at the centre of the analysis.
 Macroeconomists from John Maynard Keynes to Milton Friedman have long recognised the significance of this point.
 As we interact with others the properties of the ‘system as a whole’ become different at different levels of analysis.
 Friedman puts this perfectly: “the great mistake everyone makes is to confuse what is true for the individual with what is true for society as a whole: this is the most fascinating thing about economics.”